-In order to assist PPL students with their studies we have
+In order to assist PPL students with their studies we have now introduced an

-You will be learning to fly in order to achieve a EASA Private Pilots Licence with a single engine piston (SEP) class rating, which will enable you to fly aircraft in that class up to a maximum take-off weight of 5,700kg in any European country for private and recreational purposes only (i.e. not for any commercial gain).
+You will be learning to fly in order to achieve a UK Private Pilots Licence with a single engine piston (SEP) class rating, which will enable you to fly aircraft in that class up to a maximum take-off weight of 5,700kg in any European country for private and recreational purposes only (i.e. not for any commercial gain).

 You must be a minimum of 17 years old to obtain your licence although flight training can start at 12 years with hours logged from 14 years old.
 However, in order to fly solo the student must be at least 16 years of age and be the holder of a valid Class 2 Medical certificate issued by a CAA authorised Aero Medical Examiner (AME).
 It is strongly recommended that the student pilot obtains this medical certificate at the earliest opportunity.
 Details of where to obtain CAA medicals can be obtained on the CAA website or from us.